lucapette/website/content/writing/my-programming-principles.md

   to speed faster.
 - Idioms.
 Every codebase has its ways of doing things.

-You created a basic map, now you can take any path and repeat this process to improve your understanding of the codebase you're tackling.
+You now have a basic map you can use to choose a new path and repeat this process to improve your understanding of the codebase you're tackling.

 ### Facts > Assumptions